revatir/Collab/README.md

 ## Post-MVP

+- _A "Connect" Button that links to email._
+- _A status (ie. - We're in our first round of funding!
+Let us know if you have any tips.)_
 - _Personal User profiles affiliated with their company (one user can have multiple companies)._
 - _A follow button to follow company statuses_
 - _Connect Button that links to a chatroom so you can directly DM users through the app._